So, you’ve decided to study in Australia? Great news! The next step is to choose a city to live in.

-Smaller capital cities, such as Perth, Adelaide, Canberra, the Gold Coast, Hobart or Darwin, as well as regional centres like Newcastle or Townsville, can offer a great lifestyle with cheaper rent.
+Smaller capital cities in Australia, such as Perth, Adelaide, Canberra, the Gold Coast, Hobart or Darwin, as well as regional centres like Newcastle or Townsville, can offer a great lifestyle with cheaper rent.

 To understand the differences in the cost of living between cities, make sure to check out our Cost of Living Calculator.

 The culture and lifestyle in Australia is as diverse as its population.

 If you enjoy the fast-paced lifestyle of big, cosmopolitan cities, you can’t go past Sydney or Melbourne.

 To get closer to nature, Hobart and its unspoilt natural environment is a good choice, as is tropical North Queensland.